isovector/draconian-results/pho.md

 Non-employee supervisors, coaches and assistants of indoor sports and group activities for people 21 years or younger must be fully vaccinated.

-#### Spectators

-Indoor and outdoor sport activities with capacity for 1,000 spectators or more can only have 50% seated capacity.
-All spectators must have a seat.
-[Proof of vaccination] is required for all spectators at indoor sporting events.

 ------------------------------------------------------------------------